feature-hub/feature-hub/README.md

 ```

 This ID is used to look up the config for a Feature App.
 Furthermore, it is used
+as a consumer ID for the [bindings](#feature-service-binding) of the Feature
+Services that this Feature App depends on.

-as a consumer ID for Feature Services.
-If there is more than one instance of a
+If there is more than one instance of a Feature App on a single page, the
-Feature App on a single page, the integrator must set a unique ID specifier for
+integrator must set a unique ID specifier for each Feature App with the same ID.
-each Feature App with the same ID.
-The `FeatureServiceRegistry` then uses the ID
+The `FeatureServiceRegistry` then uses the ID together with the ID specifier to
-together with the ID specifier to create a unique consumer ID.
+create a unique consumer ID.

 #### Feature App Dependencies